abasotrebla/matteogithub.github.io/_pages/booklet.md

 As you can see, in this way you can avoid repeating the name `struct` for every single declaration.

-There is not built-in dynamic array in C. Nevertheless, you can use  the `malloc` or `calloc` functions to get the results.
+There is not a built-in dynamic array in C. Nevertheless, you can still use  the `malloc` or `calloc` functions to get the result.
 See the following (simple) example:

 ```c
 #include <stdio.h>